alabsi91/zod-args-parser/README.md

 }
 ```

+## Guid

 ### Subcommands

-- Subcommands are defined using the `createSubcommand` function.
-- The `createSubcommand` function accepts an object with the type [`Subcommand`](#subcommand-type).
+- Subcommands are defined using the `createSubcommand` function, which accepts an object with the type [`Subcommand`](#subcommand).
 - The following properties are optional and used only for **metadata** such as help messages and documentation:
   - `description`
   - `usage`
   - `example`
   - `placeholder`
 - Do not reuse the same subcommand name within the same CLI.
-TypeScript will throw a type error if duplicate exist.
+TypeScript will throw a type error if a duplicate exist.

 ```ts
 import { createSubcommand } from "zod-args-parser";